trevorkirpaul/cfd-dec/README.md

   - [ ] has applicant (home?) received help from any of the programs within last 2 years
   - [ ] applicant DOB or age
   - [ ] has applicant has lived in home for over a year
-- [ ] In the screener, a resident is eligible for all programs is under 200% Federal Poverty line.
+- [ ] **Question:** In the screener, a resident is eligible for all programs is under 200% Federal Poverty line.
 Does this supersede all other income reqs?
-- [ ] "County Corp Home Repair" has 2 separate income reqs.
+- [ ] **Question:** "County Corp Home Repair" has 2 separate income reqs.
 Should we just use the easier to meet req to "catch-all"?
 - [ ] (possible) add test suite and some test cases

 ## How can we trigger our code?